 SBR ATO obligations

-Review all Shift rules, Extra rules, Deductions Rules and Public Holiday Rules.
+Review all Shift rules, Extra rules, Deductions Rules and Public Holiday Rules, select the correct STP classification

-If setup is completed successfully, the next time payroll is processed all the correct STP categories will be selected automatically.
+If setup is completed successfully, the next time payroll is processed all the correct STP classifications will be selected automatically.

 |1||Review staff details|